plt3/clip-for-me/README.md

 ## Quickstart:

-- record videos and timestamp highlights in a Markdown file following the specified format (see [the specification](#specification) for details)
+- record videos and timestamp highlights in a Markdown file following the specified format (see [the Markdown specification](#markdown) for details)
 - convert the Markdown file to JSON with `python3 cli.py convert /path/to/markdown-file.md`
-- verify that the JSON file produced looks accurate
+- verify that the JSON file produced looks accurate (see [the JSON specification](#json) for details)
 - run `python3 cli.py all /path/to/json-file.json` to create the highlight directories, download the videos from YouTube, and clip all the highlights from the videos
   - this may take many minutes to run, especially if it has to download very large videos from YouTube.
 There should be output printed while it runs to know where the program is at